mikeclaros/platform_game/README.txt

-This project was an attempt to make a clone of the squid jump mini-game in Splatoon.
+This project is written in C++ using the SFML library.
+The games itself is a clone of the squid jump mini-game from
+Splatoon.

 The base of the project was made by following http://www.gamefromscratch.com/ SFML C++ tutorial